In-Vitro Maturation (IVM) is a safe and effective fertility treatment provided in our clinic. It is done as a part of IVF procedure.

 Disadvantages of In-Vitro Maturation (IVM) Treatment

 IVM does come with a fair share of its disadvantages.
 Since this procedure is relatively new the success rate of IVM procedures is not very well known.
-You can only opt for an IVM procedure from experts such as Spring Fertility because the immature eggs extracted from the ovaries are extremely fragile and need to be treated with the utmost of care.
-The best and latest is medicinal equipment has to be used in order to ensure the safe handling of the immature oocytes.
-Another downfall is that due to their extraction the egg walls become very tough which makes it hard for sperm to penetrate through.
-This implies that IVM treatment after freezing require you to opt for ICSI treatment for fertilization.
+The immature eggs extracted from the ovaries are extremely fragile and need to be treated with the utmost of care.
+Another disadvantage is that being immature oocytes, the egg wall is very tough which makes it hard for sperm to penetrate through.
+This implies that IVM treatment requires you to opt for ICSI treatment for fertilization.
+Special expertise is needed to handle immature oocytes.
+Komali fertility center offers this advanced technique.